ahayashi/chapel-gpu/README.md

 }
 ```

+Again, the code above is pretty much the same as typical CUDA programs.
+Thanks to the C interoperability feature, the Chapel arrays A and B can be treated as just C pointers, and they can be directly passed to CUDA API functions.
+Thus, all you have to do is to make sure that 1) the GPU kernel works only for the given subspace of the original iteration space, and 2) pass all the required data to the ```GPUfunc``` from the Chapel side.

+Please note that the above example does data transfer optimizations not to send ```A``` to the GPU or send back ```B``` to the host.
+Also, it only allocates and transfers a subarray of ```A``` and ```B``` and invokes the kernel with the subspace since they are safe to do so in this example.
+However, please be careful about how to optimize your GPU program  because the legality of doing so depends on a kernel.

 ## Further Readings
 "GPUIterator: Bridging the Gap between Chapel and GPU Platforms", Akihiro Hayashi, Sri Raj Paul, Vivek Sarkar, The ACM SIGPLAN 6th Annual Chapel Implementers and Users Workshop (CHIUW), June 2019. (co-located with PLDI2019/ACM FCRC2019)